 will not change collections storage_classes_desired to cold, if myFile.txt didn't change, because manifest didn't change and Collection's save method will not make API call.
 (If this is not what we want I can change it but in that case updating collection while specifying storage classes will usually require 2 API calls.)

-#14 Updated by Lucas Di Pentima almost 3 years ago
+#14 Updated by Lucas Di Pentima over 3 years ago

 - Non-related: I think you should set up your git so that your Veritas account appears on the commits.